MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

 # DTrace on Windows

 DTrace (DTrace.exe) is a command-line tool that displays system information and events.
-DTrace is an open source tracing platform ported to windows.
+DTrace is an open-source tracing platform ported to Windows.
 DTrace was originally developed for the Solaris operating system.
-It provides dynamic instrumentation of both user/kernel functions, the ability to script using the D-language, speculative tracing.
-In addition, DTrace has Windows OS specific extensions like ETW instrumentation, ETW event generation, system call probes and live dump capture capabilities.
+It provides dynamic instrumentation of both user/kernel functions, the ability to script using the D-language, and speculative tracing.
+In addition, DTrace has Windows OS specific extensions like ETW instrumentation, ETW event generation, system call probes, and live dump capture capabilities.

 > [!NOTE]
 > DTrace is supported in the Insider builds of Windows after version 18980 and Windows Server Build 18975.